Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

-\textbf{Creating Splits:} The train, dev and test distributions are presented in \autoref{tab:dataset_summary}.
+\paragraph{Creating Splits:} The train, dev and test distributions are presented in \autoref{tab:dataset_summary}.
 The two tasks, multilingual and crosslingual share the same splits except for the difference in target language descriptions.
-Following previous works in entity linking literature, we focus on the zero-shot linking task.
-This requires the evaluation events to be fully disjoint from the train events.
-However, in the case of Wikidata events, a simple random split of events is still not sufficient.
-We observed a number of cases of event sequences in Wikidata (see \autoref{fig:event_sequences_wd} for an example).
-Since events in the above sequence are closely related to each other, we add a constraint that events from a single sequence should not be shared between train, dev and test.
-Therefore, the event sequences are also disjoint between the splits.
-Additionally, the presence of these event sequences makes the linking task more challenging.
-The models need to perform temporal and spatial reasoning to distinguish between events from a sequence.
+Following the standard in entity linking literature, we focus on the zero-shot linking, that requires the evaluation and train events to be completely disjoint.
+Due to prevalence of event sequences in Wikidata, a simple random split is not sufficient.\footnote{2008, 2010, 2012 iterations of Aquatics Championships from \autoref{fig:intro_example}} We add an additional constraint that event sequences are disjoint between splits.
+Systems need to perform temporal and spatial reasoning to distinguish between events within a sequence, making the task more challenging.